LastCallMedia/Mannequin/src/Html/README.md

   ]);
 ```

-See all of the [configuration options](docs/configuration.md) for the HTML extension, or [view a sample project](https://github.com/LastCallMedia/Mannequin/tree/master/src/Html/demo)
+See all of the [configuration options](docs/configuration.md), or [view an example project](https://github.com/LastCallMedia/Mannequin/tree/master/src/Html/demo)

 Setting up Components
 ---------------------